The Invasion of Ukraine Viewed through TikTok: A Dataset: Introduction

 To create the dataset, we identified hashtags and keywords explicitly related to the conflict to collect a core set of videos (or \textquote{TikToks}).
-We then compiled comments associated with these videos.
-In total we collected approximately 16 thousand videos and 11 million comments, from approximately 6 million users.
+We then compiled comments associated with a subset of those videos.
+In total we collected approximately 9.5 thousand videos related to the invasion of Ukraine, and analysed 4.4 million comments from those videos, coming from approximately 2.6 million users.

-Here we present a preliminary analysis of social dynamics in the dataset by observing three successive levels of social structure.
-At the macro-level, we look at word use and the languages used on the platform; at the meso-level, we expose semantic clusters reflecting real-world perspectives; and at the micro-level, we investigate dyadic user relationships.
+With the dataset in hand, we conduct a preliminary analysis of social dynamics in the dataset by observing two successive levels of social structure \cite{chang2014understanding}.
+At the macro-level, we look at word use and the languages used on the platform; and at the meso-level, we expose semantic clusters reflecting real-world perspectives.
 We show that the data contains evidence of rich political and social processes at each stage.
+Social dynamics can be made or shaped by automated means - which are important to characterize in themselves.
+For this reason, in our third analysis we consider the extent to which existing bot detection methods can be used on TikTok, and in doing so, find that strong markers of bots on Twitter are not relevant on TikTok.

-To create this dataset, we developed a TikTok web scraper, PyTok, that allows us to download a variety of data from the platform.
+To pull this dataset, we developed a TikTok web scraper, PyTok, that allows us to download a variety of data from the platform.
 We have open sourced PyTok on Github at \url{https://github.com/networkdynamics/pytok}.
-We have released the data required to recreate the dataset (in order to allow user withdrawal from the dataset) here: \url{https://doi.org/10.5281/zenodo.7534952}.
+We have released the data required to recreate the dataset (in order to allow user withdrawal from the dataset) here: \url{https://doi.org/10.5281/zenodo.7926959}.
 We also release the scripts used to prepare this analysis here: \url{https://github.com/networkdynamics/polar-seeds}.